-Can You Find a Class A Motorhome Under 35 Feet That's Affordable?
+Can You Find an Affordable Class A Motorhome Under 35 Feet?

 When picking which motorhome you want while working with a budget, you'll need to select which features are a must and which ones are optional.
 Doing this will help you balance price against features.

-However, cheap motorhome can be a bad idea at times due to poor craftsmanship or materials.
-Fortunately, this is easily avoided by purchasing new models and always checking the reviews left by others online.
+However, cheap motorhome can be a bad idea at times due to poor craftsmanship or materials, so always check the reviews and do some homework, especially if you're buying a cheaper model.

-Advantages of Class A Motorhomes Under 35 Feet
+Advantages of a Class A Motorhome Under 35 Feet

 There are many reasons to pick a Class A RV over any other type of motorhome.
 There are especially many as these are often the more luxurious of the RV variety.

-Class A motorhomes offer a lot more storage than other options, such as a Class C. This difference is due to the height above ground that Class A has over Class C. This aspect is ideal for vacations, as you can store more when traveling.
+Class A motorhomes offer a lot more storage than other Class B and Class C motorhomes.
+This difference is due to the height above ground that Class A has over the others, making it ideal for vacations, and of course living full time.

 Any of the best Class A motorhomes have an excellent weatherproofing standard that can withstand the elements no matter what season it is.
-This resistance makes these RVs ideal for a winter camping trip as you'll still be warm and cozy inside the vehicle.
-It also typically has all the pipes tucked behind insulated material to prevent freezing.
+The quality of construction and amenities makes them perfect for traveling year round.

 As Class A motorhomes are large, they often have a big living area for you to enjoy.
 Additionally, none of the space within one of these RVs is wasted.
 One such example is the driving seats, which often spin around to provide a comfortable seating arrangement.